 2021 was a transitional year as the world and Littleton recovered from the COVID-19 pandemic.
 Western Welcome Week was excited to be “together again” holding 90% of the regular events within the set health guidelines at the time.

-Today, Western Welcome Week is an ten-day celebration with over 40 events.
-The 501(c)3 nonprofit public charity is run by a working board, employs an executive director, and hires temporary help during the summer.
-The organization is grateful for its liaison with the City of Littleton.
+Today, Western Welcome Week is a ten-day celebration with over 30 events.
+The 501(c)3 nonprofit public charity is run by a working board, employs an executive director.
+The organization is grateful for its liaison from the City of Littleton and partnerships with South Suburban Parks and Recreation, City of Littleton, Littleton Public Schools, Littleton Police Department, South Metro Fire Rescue, and Arapahoe Community College.